80 Years Of Combined Trial Experience

 Understanding The Scope Of Search Warrants

-Two important things to understand about search warrants: 1) they must be specific about about what investigators are looking for, and 2) they must be limited in scope.
+Two important things to understand about search warrants: 1) they must be specific about what investigators are looking for, and 2) they must be limited in scope.
 That means the search warrant must list the evidence that investigators hope to obtain, and the search warrant must say where that evidence is expected to be found.

 In many cases, people end up facing criminal charges related to evidence that was not listed in the search warrant.
 In other cases, the investigators may have searched an area of the premises that was not included in the warrant.
 These situations must be thoroughly investigated by an experienced criminal defense attorney to determine whether investigators violated the defendant’s rights by going beyond the scope of the search warrant.